British Rail Class 59: Overview

 EMD based the design on their SD40-2 with 'Super Series' wheel creep control.
 This allowed a single locomotive to operate the heaviest Foster Yeoman trains which would enable double-heading to be dispensed with and so just four locomotives were ordered in November 1984.
-EMD created a new design with their EMD 645 engine inside the British loading gauge, along with British brakes and safety systems and with a cab layout similar the British Rail Class 58 to aid driver familiarity.
+EMD created a new design with their EMD 645 engine inside the British loading gauge, along with British braking and safety systems and with a cab layout similar to the British Rail Class 58 to aid driver familiarity.
 They were custom built at La Grange, Illinois by a team of 21 people.
 The locomotives emerged from the workshops towards the end of 1985 and arrived at Southampton on 21 January 1986.

 They were the first privately owned diesel locomotives to operate regularly on the British main line, also the first diesel locomotives built for it in the United States, although EMD powered locomotives have been the mainstay in both the Republic of Ireland since 1961 and Northern Ireland since 1980.
 Following Foster Yeoman's example, rival ARC Southern ordered four Class 59/1 and National Power six Class 59/2s.
 Foster Yeoman and Amey merged their rail concerns into Mendip Rail, and the rail interests of National Power were taken over by English, Welsh and Scottish Railway (EWS).